arunbasilpaul/sta_analysis_alarm_clock/README.md

 If the path delay is mostly routing, keep related logic close create_pblock p_datapath add_cells_to_pblock p_datapath [get_cells -hier {source_cell dest_cell}]
-#### PLeasee note that the source and dest cells can be found from the timing summary report
+#### Please note that the source and dest cells can be found from the timing summary report
 resize_pblock p_datapath -add {SLICE_X10Y20 : SLICE_X60Y90}